imsamiha/starter-academic/content/home/experience.md

 ### List of Publications

+1. Dmitrii Rachinskii, and **Samiha Rouf**.
+Dynamics of SIR model with heterogeneous response to intervention policy.
+Submitted to Theoretical Population Biology.

-1. Jana Kopfová, Petra Nábêlková, Dmitrii Rachinskii, **Samiha Rouf**. *Dynamics of SIR model with vaccination and heterogeneous behavioral response of individuals modeled by the Preisach operator.* Under review for Journal of Mathematical Biology.
+2. Jana Kopfová, Petra Nábêlková, Dmitrii Rachinskii, **Samiha Rouf**. *Dynamics of SIR model with vaccination and heterogeneous behavioral response of individuals modeled by the Preisach operator.* Under review for Journal of Mathematical Biology.

-2. Zuzana Chladná, Jana Kopfová, Dmitrii Rachinskii, **Samiha Rouf**. *Global dynamics of SIR model with switched transmission rate.* Journal of Mathematical Biology.
+3. Zuzana Chladná, Jana Kopfová, Dmitrii Rachinskii, **Samiha Rouf**. *Global dynamics of SIR model with switched transmission rate.* Journal of Mathematical Biology.
 80, 1209–1233.
 Jan 2020.

-3. **Samiha Rouf**, Chenyang Shen, Yan Cao, Conner Davis, Xun Jia, and Yifei Lou. *A Neural Network Approach for Image Reconstruction from a Single X-ray Projection.* Medical Image Understanding and Analysis.
+4. **Samiha Rouf**, Chenyang Shen, Yan Cao, Conner Davis, Xun Jia, and Yifei Lou. *A Neural Network Approach for Image Reconstruction from a Single X-ray Projection.* Medical Image Understanding and Analysis.
 MIUA 2019.
 Vol 1065, 208-219.

 ### Presentations and Talks